About Us / General Information

 Are you the self-help center?

 No, the Riverside Superior Court's Self-Help Center is located in the same building as our Main Library on the second floor.
 Their entrance is on 10th Street where you can find an elevator to take you to the second floor.
 The library's entrance is on Lemon Street.
 We do not have public access to the second floor through the library.
+Additionally, the Self-Help Center's on-site hours are very limited.
+You will need to call them first at (951) 274-4499 to schedule an appointment.

 In Indio, the Self-Help Center is located next door to the Library in the Larson Justice Center.
 Probate and Small Claims self-help can be found in the Palm Springs courthouse.